ApiGen/ApiGen/README.md

 * Active links in @see and @uses tags.
 * Documentation of used internal PHP classes.
 * Links to the start line in the highlighted source code for every described element.
-* List of direct and indirect known subclasses and implementers for every class/inteface.
+* List of direct and indirect known subclasses, implementers and users for every class/interface/trait.
 * Google CSE support with suggest.
 * Google Analytics support.
 * Support for multiple/custom templates.